 Egg-cellent Nutrition and Value

 Whether scrambled, poached, sunny-side up, or in omelets or quiches, eggs are easy, versatile, and inexpensive.
-One large egg gives you 6 grams of protein and has lots of vitamins and minerals -- all for only 70 calories.
-They’re also not the bad-for-you food we once thought they were.
+One large egg gives you 6 grams of protein and has lots of vitamins and minerals -- all for only 72 calories.
+They're also not the bad-for-you food we once thought they were.
 Eating an egg a day should be OK for most people.
-If you’re closely watching your cholesterol, try egg whites.

 Yolks and Whites

-All of an egg’s cholesterol and fat are in its flavorful, rich yolk.
-A large egg has as much cholesterol as a single serving of liver, shrimp, or duck meat.
-The yolk isn’t all bad, though.
-It holds a lot of the egg’s vitamins, including all of its vitamins A, D, and E. About half of an egg’s protein is in the white, which is low-calorie and fat-free.
+All of an egg's cholesterol and fat are in its flavorful, rich yolk.
+The yolk isn't all bad, though.
+It holds a lot of the egg's vitamins, including all of its vitamins A, D, and E. About half of an egg's protein is in the white, which is low-calorie and fat-free.

 The Best Way to Store Eggs